Frequently Asked Questions

 Amplify GR is committed to supporting these community-voiced outcomes with a blend of uses that allow for the needed mix of new employment, entrepreneurial opportunity and a variety of housing options to appropriately widen pathways for community-wide success.
 Grand Rapids’ strong economy is spurring increased real estate investments in neighborhoods across Grand Rapids, which often leads to the displacement of families and locally owned businesses.
 We are committed to working with the local community to prevent such displacement from taking place.

 We are committed to building and maintaining strong partnerships with local community groups who work closely with other nonprofit organizations in the area.
-Since May 2017, we have had over 2,500 conversations with the community – from large meetings to individual discussions – because we want residents and other stakeholders to have a strong voice in this process.
-To that end, the Amplify GR team regularly meets with residents, business owners, existing nonprofits, and community groups to identify ways we can work together.
+Since May 2017, we have had over 2,500 conversations with the community – from large meetings to individual discussions – because we want neighbors and other stakeholders to have a strong voice in this process.
+To that end, the Amplify GR team regularly meets with neighbors, business owners, existing nonprofits, and community groups to identify ways we can work together.
 We are committed to connecting and amplifying the mission of nonprofits and groups on behalf of the community.
-Our collaborations include supporting teacher projects at three neighborhood schools through Scholar Strong, expanding summer learning, repairing homes with Home Repair Services, preserving affordability with ICCF, and increasing access to fresh local food with Urban Roots.
-These are just a few of the partnerships that have ensued from conversations with you!

 In Michigan, the Headlee Amendment capped property taxes at the lesser of inflation or 5% as long as that property isn’t sold and would only increase marginally as property values increase.